 16. Relax in the Thermal Baths

 There are several thermal baths near the town where you can go for a nice soak.
 The most popular choices are Escondido Place and La Gruta, both of which are easily combined with a trip to the Sanctuary of Atotonilco.
 I can’t tell you how much I appreciated a long soak after a hot day exploring the Sanctuary.

 17. Eat Your Way Around the City

-For such a small town, San Miguel de Allende sure packs a punch when it comes to the culinary scene.
+For such a small city, San Miguel de Allende sure packs a punch when it comes to the culinary scene.
 From street food up to fine dining and everything in between, your mouth is sure to be watering constantly as you eat your way across town.

-There’s an abundance of delicious local food here, but that’s not all that the town is cooking up.
+There’s an abundance of delicious local food here, but that’s not all that the city is cooking up.
 You’ll also find plenty of awesome fusion restaurants as well as international cuisine to please the city’s large expat population.